AgentOps-AI/agentops/agentops/sdk/README.md

 3. **Automatic Context Propagation**: Context is propagated automatically through the call stack.
 4. **Extensibility**: Custom span types can be added easily.

-## Next Steps

-1. Implement the core tracing infrastructure.
-2. Implement the span base classes.
-3. Implement the decorators.
-4. Update the existing session implementation to use the new architecture.
-5. Add examples and documentation.